rcarrata/rcarrata.github.io/_posts/2021-03-27-regenerate-kubeconfig.md

 downloads-9cb4cd587-m6pzz   1/1     Running   0          2d3h
 ```

-NOTE: tested in OpenShift 4.4.17, but working in OCP3.x and OCP4.x
+NOTE: tested in OpenShift 4.9.5, but working in OCP3.x and OCP4.x

-## Automate the process!
+## Automate the process

 I'm lazy sometimes to repeat the same process again and again, so I automated in a simple bash script and [posted in a gist](https://gist.github.com/rcarrata/016da295c1421cccbfbd66ed9a7922bc)